Derive (Lyra) DeFi Options Protocol Explained

 1. USDC

-2. sUSD
+2. USDT

-Lyra Market Making Vaults (MMVs)
+Derive Market Making Vaults (MMVs)

 So you have placed your trade.
 The less inquisitive mind may be content to leave it at that.
-But in DeFi, ignorance is NOT bliss, so let’s see what happens under the hood at Lyra.
+But in DeFi, ignorance is NOT bliss, so let’s see what happens under the hood at Derive.

 Options trading is a risky business.
 Whenever you buy an option, a party is on the other side selling you that option.
 Being short call options is not a very pleasant experience as the loss is unlimited.